Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 * Changed OUT1 to a dedicated BRAKE header, including the fast brake engagement circuit also used on the M23CL.
 * V_AUX power input replaces V_BRAKE.
 V_AUX allows for backup power to be provided.
 * The SPI encoder header now supports a range of Duet3D SPI daughterboards (PT100/Thermocouple/SPI ADC).
+* The SPI encoder header is rotated 180 degrees compared to v1.0 boards.
 * Temperature input headers relocated to the side of the board.

 ### Revision v1.0a